 The familiar “boop-beep-boop” of dial-up internet’s digital cogs turning, hours spent trying to somehow understand any pattern or logic behind Minesweeper, and piles and piles of floppy disks.

-The internet giant, famed for playing an important role in the bringing the world wide web to the masses, had begun the next phase of its meteoric growth.
+The internet giant, famed for playing an important role in bringing the world wide web to the masses, had begun the next phase of its meteoric growth.
 With the acquisitions of Compuserve and Netscape, as well as large-scale investment in the likes of Hughes Electronics, AOL had started to cement its position as a technology pioneer by the end of the decade.
-With the dawn of a new millennium, however, the tides started to turn for AOL.
+With the dawn of a new millennium, however, the tide started to turn for AOL.
 Having concluded what was (at the time) the biggest ever merger between two companies, the birth-child of AOL and Time Warner began to struggle.
 Growth targets were not being met, accounting irregularities were brought before the US Justice Department, and unwavering criticism eventually led to the resignation of AOL’s founder, Stephen Case.

 With its position under threat from the likes of Google, Yahoo! and MSN, the company that once found itself listed as the fourth most important thing to have shaped the internet (behind the web, email and graphical user interfaces) found itself in a precarious position.
 It was adapt or die.